Why Add My Voice To this Watershed Issue?

 (1) Christ redeems only what he assumes

-(2) Christ assumes human nature, which consists of body and soul
+(2) Christ assumes only a human nature, which consists of body and soul

 (3) adoption is not a component of human nature, but rather a relational-legal status